Generalized Disjunctive Programming¶

 There is no requirement that disjuncts be indexed and also no requirement that they be defined using a shared rule.
 It was done in this case to create a condensed example.

-disjunctive model to a standard MIP/MINLP model.
-The easiest way to do
+To use standard commercial solvers, you must convert the disjunctive model to a standard MIP/MINLP model.

 - for all other models, you will need to provide the M values through a “BigM” Suffix.